amitu/dutils/docs/form_handler.rst

 newly created book's permalink on success, while when the same URL is invoked through ajax, we want to return the JSON representation of the book.

-To handle this, give your form a .get_ajax() method, which when available is called, and its output is returned to user for ajax invocation, and .save() can safely return the permalink of the book, which will lead to browser getting redirected to that user.
+To handle this, give your form a .get_json() method, which when available is called, and its output is returned to user for ajax invocation, and .save() can safely return the permalink of the book, which will lead to browser getting redirected to that user.